MatchuPitchu/github-actions-summary/02_github-actions.md

 - `Job Artifacts`: are output asset(s) (i.e. files, folders) of a job (e.g. App binary, website files, log files etc.)
   - download artifacts and use them manually (via `GitHub UI` or `REST API`)
   - download artifacts and use them in other `jobs` (via `Action`)
-- `Job Outputs`: simple values
-  - is typically used for re-using a value in different jobs
-  - example: name of a file generated in a previous build step

 ```yml
 name: Deploy example